winitzki/scall/tutorial/programming_dhall.md

 let TNEL = λ(M : Type → Type) → λ(a : Type) → ∀(r : Type) → (a → r) → (a → M r → r) → M r
 ```

-We begin by implementing `Monad` evidence for these types, via techniques similar to what we used for `Monad` evidence for free monads:
+We begin by implementing `Monad` evidence for these types, via techniques similar to what we used for `Monad` evidence for free monads.
+A `Monad` evidence for `TList` is implemented quite similarly to that of the Church-encoded list (`ListC`) we have written earlier:

 ```dhall
 let monadTList : ∀(M : Type → Type) → Monad M → Monad (TList M)